OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/database-design.md

 The database schema consists of the following 3 tables:

-- **user_files :** Contains details about all the user uploaded files with their Task IDs.
+- **User_files :** Contains details about all the user uploaded files with their Task IDs.
 - **job_logs** : Contains details about the queue system-related data, such as job metadata and status.

 This schema can be visualized in the following image: